Shine (1910 song)

-It was later recorded by jazz and jazz influenced artists such as The California Ramblers (their version was very popular in 1924), Louis Armstrong (recorded March 9, 1931 for Okeh Records, catalog No. 41486), Ella Fitzgerald (recorded November 19, 1936 for Decca Records - catalog.
-No. 1062), Benny Goodman, Harry James, and Frankie Laine (1947 and 1957 - the 1947 version reached No. 9 in the Billboard charts), usually without the sectional verse that introduces the song's narrator.
+The song was recorded by jazz and jazz-influenced artists such as The California Ramblers (their version was very popular in 1924), Louis Armstrong (recorded March 9, 1931 for Okeh Records, catalog No. 41486), Ella Fitzgerald (recorded November 19, 1936 for Decca Records – catalog.
+No. 1062), Benny Goodman, Harry James, and Frankie Laine (1947 and 1957 – the 1947 version reached No. 9 in the Billboard charts), usually without the sectional verse that introduces the song's narrator.

 Bing Crosby & The Mills Brothers recorded the song on February 29, 1932 with studio orchestra conducted by Victor Young.
 It was issued on Brunswick Records 11376-A, a 78 rpm record and it is assessed by Joel Whitburn as reaching the No. 7 position in the charts of the day.

 As a member of the Hoboken Four, Frank Sinatra sang this song in 1935 on the Major Bowes Amateur Hour.

 Albert Nicholas, clarinet, with The Big Chief Jazz Band recorded it in Oslo on August 29, 1955.
 It was released on the 78 rpm record Philips P 53037 H.

 Joe Brown and The Bruvvers recorded the song in 1961 and reached the British charts with a peak position of No. 33.

 Anne Murray included this song on her 1976 Capitol Records album, Keeping in Touch.

 Ry Cooder recorded the song complete with introduction in 1978 (see below).

 Spanish vocal quartet Los Rosillo, recorded a Spanish version, with the original spoken intro, in their debut album in 1988.